vaeyias/expense_tracker/design/apiSpec.md

 ### POST /api/Folder/_getFolderById

-**Description:** Retrieves a specific folder by its ID, ensuring it belongs to the specified user.
+**Description:** Retrieves a single folder given its ID and user.

-**Effects:**
-- Returns the folder document if found and owned by the user.
+**Requirements:**
+- User and folder are provided.
+- Folder must belong to user.

 **Request Body:**
 ```json